GuilloteauQ/Ctrl-Email/README.md

 # Ctrl-Email
 PID controlled application querying your Email accounts for new messages

-Link to the paper: [Paper](https://github.com/GuilloteauQ/Ctrl-Email/blob/master/analysis/analysis.pdf)
+Link to the paper: WIP!
+[Paper](https://github.com/GuilloteauQ/Ctrl-Email/blob/master/analysis/analysis.pdf)

 ## The idea